a-ast/akeneo-data-generator/README.md

 ## Install the Sandbox

+## Docker Install

 - Clone this repository and `cd` into it.
 - Run `docker-compose pull`.
 - Run `docker-compose up -d`.
 - Run `bin/docker/composer.sh update --prefer-dist` to install the project's dependencies.

+## Local Install

+- Clone this repository and `cd` into it.
+- Run `composer.phar update --prefer-dist` to install the project's dependencies.

 ## Configure the Sandbox